Quick Facts

 Check Cabin AvailabilityGlass Floor Panels

-The four glass panels at the bridge's center are the main attraction for many visitors.
+The six glass panels at the bridge's center span about 30 feet and are the main attraction for many visitors.
 Standing on them and looking 500 feet straight down creates an unforgettable (if slightly unnerving) experience.
-The glass is extremely thick and completely safe, engineered to hold far more weight than would ever be placed on it.
-But your instincts may still tell you not to step onto seemingly empty air.
+The glass is extremely thick, multi-layered safety glass and is engineered to hold far more weight than would ever be placed on it.
+Even when a visitor cracked a panel in 2020, the multi-layer construction performed exactly as designed, and no one was at risk.

 The glass panels are optional.
 If you prefer, you can walk around them using the regular metal grating walkway.
 No one will judge you for avoiding them, and the views from the bridge are spectacular regardless of whether you step on the glass.